fernando88to/formula1/README.md

 Extesion selected:

-flyway, hibernate-orm, hibernate-orm-panache, hibernate-validator, jdbc-oracle, resteasy, resteasy-jsonb
+flyway, hibernate-orm, hibernate-orm-panache, hibernate-validator, jdbc-oracle, resteasy, resteasy-jsonb, quarkus-smallrye-openapi

 ### Steps to create a new project with nextjs